 Note: The Fast Track option is useful for basic scenarios.
-There is no option to to back to a previous step of the wizard.
+There is no option to go back to a previous step of the wizard.

-In this step, you define the define the structure of the table or lookup table query by adding fields and configuring the field properties.
+In this step, you define the structure of the table or lookup table query by adding fields and configuring the field properties.

 |Can be blank (Nullable)||Null values are valid.|

 |Data Source Expression||The expression of the projection.
 For service queries only.|

 |Default Value||Use the expression editor to define the field's default value.|

 |Display Name||A friendly name for the field.|